harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - _Lexeme_ = abstract lexical entity consisting of __form + meaning__.
 It represents a
   set of forms (note: this is according to the slides.
 I actually think that a better definition would be: “__basic unit of a language with *lexical meaning*__ consisting of one or several words, the elements of which do not separately convey the (lexical) meaning of the whole”)

 - _Root_ = basic part of a lexeme not further analysable either in terms of inflectional or derivational morphology, always present in every form (note: compounds have two roots)

-- _Stem_
+- _Stem_ = a root or a root + a derivational morpheme changing its meaning (example: “deduce” is a stem but not a root, as it can be analysed in terms of “de” + “duce”)

 - _Lemma_ = basic form that represents the word e.g. in a dictionary

 - _Word form_ or _orthographic word_ = a certain form of a certain lemma (e.g. the feminine form of an adjective in Italian, the bestämd form of a Swedish word or the past simple of an English verb)

 - _String_ = sequence of characters

 - _Morpheme_ = smallest meaningful unit (of a word).
 By _meaningful_, we refer both to lexical and grammatical (see below), e.g. the word “unfair” is composed of two morphemes (“un” + “fair”).
 They are divided into:
   - _free_ (standalone) morphemes
-  - _bound_ morphemes: prefixes, suffixes, infixes, circumfixes.
-The _base_ of a word is the part to which bound morphemes are attached.
+  - _bound_ morphemes (the _base_ of a word is the part to which bound morphemes are attached):
+    - roots
+    - affixes (prefixes, suffixes, infixes, circumfixes)
+    - clitics: depend on other words, their host word can belong to several classes of words.
+Example: “the”, “a”

+  Can also be divided into:

+  - _lexical_
+  - _grammatical_ (with one ore more meanings attached at the same time, cf. verb suffuxes in Spanish ans Italian.
+In this latter case they are called _portmanteau morphemes_)

 - _Morph_ = A phonetic (and sometimes orthographic) representation of a morpheme.
 Different morphemes associated with the same meaning are called _allomorphs_.
 Examples:
   - the plural of the Swedish word “**fågel**” is “**fågl**ar”.
 “Fågel” and “fågl” are then allomorphs
   - “-s” and “-es” are allomorphs of the English plural morpheme